MP's 'dark moments' over misconduct probe

 He added: "I had some very dark moments during the winter months."

-Mr Poulter went on sick leave while the investigation was taking place but returned to the Commons in January to hear a bill reading.
+Dr Poulter went on sick leave while the investigation was taking place but returned to the Commons in January to hear a bill reading.